Research

 with Angela Zheng (submitted)

 Across all education levels, recent policies aim to diversify the socioeconomic composition of student bodies.
-We study how these integration policies interact using a heterogeneous agent overlapping-generations model featuring multiple periods of human capital development.
-Households sort into public schools through housing location and into college via a competitive admissions process.
-The quality of schools and colleges is endogenous through peer effects.
-Key parameters linking college admissions to parent-child investments are identified using causal moments from the data.
-At the public school level, we model a rezoning policy that increases the proportion of low-income students at the highest-quality school.
+We study the interactions among these integration policies and their effects on intergenerational mobility.
+We develop a heterogeneous-agent where households sort into public schools through residential location and into college via a competitive admissions process.
+Empirically, we causally establish a key model mechanism in which increased college competition affects parental investment in children and sorting across school zones.
+At the public school level, we examine a rezoning policy that increases the proportion of low-income students at the highest-quality school.
 For college, we examine an income-based affirmative action policy.
 Public school integration weakens the link between residential location and school quality, increasing intergenerational mobility by 2.2%.
-On the other hand, the college policy decreases intergenerational mobility by 2.3%.
-When the high-quality college reserves seats for low-income students, college becomes more competitive, which increases income sorting at the public school level.
-An integration policy that combines public school rezoning and college affirmative action leads to minimal changes in upward mobility.
+The college policy, by contrast, decreases intergenerational mobility by 2.3%.
+When the high-quality college reserves seats for low-income students, college admissions become more competitive, which increases income sorting at the public school level.

 Declining Teen Employment: Causes and Consequences